kbelkna/Project3/entertainment.md

 about publication metrics and their relationship with the number of shares that those publications presented during the study period.
-These data have been collected from Mashable website, one of the largest news websites from which the content of all the entertainment channel articles published in 2013 and 2014 was extracted.
+These data have been collected from Mashable website, one of the largest news websites from which the content of all the **entertainment** channel articles published in 2013 and 2014 was extracted.
 The full data description can be found [here](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
-These data were originally collected and analyzed by Fernandes et al. (2015), in which the authors performed classification task comparing several machine learning algorithms.
-In the present study, a subset of the data used by Fernandes et al.(2015) corresponding to the data channel entertainment is used for regression purposes.
+These data were originally collected and analyzed by [Fernandes et al. (2015)](#reference-list), in which the authors performed classification task comparing several machine learning algorithms.
+In the present study, a subset of the data used by Fernandes et al.(2015) corresponding to the data channel **entertainment** is used for regression purposes.
 The response variable is the number of `shares` that the papers presented after publication.
-In other words, we will try to predict the number of shares that the papers will have before publication and evaluate the prediction of each selected model based on some common metrics, such as RMSE (Root Mean Squared Error), $R^2$ (Coefficient of Determination), and MAE (Mean Absolute Error) applied to the test set.
+In other words, we will try to predict the number of shares that the papers will have before publication and evaluate the prediction of each selected model based on some common metrics, such as RMSE (Root Mean Squared Error), RSquared (Coefficient of Determination), and MAE (Mean Absolute Error) applied to the test set.
 To perform the regression, the methods Random Forest, Boosting, Multiple Linear Regression, and LASSO regression will be used.
-More information about the methods will be corresponding in further sections.
+More information about the methods will be provided in the corresponded sections.

 Some metrics have been calculated based on the information obtained from Mashable website.
 For instance, the Latent Dirichlet Allocation (LDA)